MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-quick-start.md

 - [Prepare your organization's network for Teams](prepare-network.md)
     - This includes configuring your Office 365 domain, SharePoint Online, Exchange Online, and OneDrive for Business.

 - Get Teams licenses for everybody.
-Check out [Teams plans](https://products.office.com/microsoft-teams/free) and [Office 365 licensing for Teams](office-365-licensing.md).
+Check out [Teams plans](https://www.microsoft.com/microsoft-365/microsoft-teams/compare-microsoft-teams-options) and [Microsoft Teams service description](https://docs.microsoft.com/office365/servicedescriptions/teams-service-description).

 - [Learn about the benefits of installing the desktop, web, and mobile clients](get-clients.md)